jason2594746793/Assignment3Part2/writing.md

 ## Explain your translate-to-dog implementation ##

-My algorithm takes a word and converts it into doggie language by first, finding the initial non-vowel characters in the word by compare each character to vowels.
+My algorithm takes a word and converts it into doggie language by first make sure the word is not empty, then it finds the initial non-vowel characters in the word by compare each character to vowels.
-Then the algorithm checks if the word begin with any of the special letters, which are "b,g,r,w".
+Then the algorithm checks if the word begin with any of the special letters, which are "b,g,r,w(and wo)".
 If the word begin with any of these letters, the algorithm moves the non-vowel characters to the end and adds its special ending.
 If the word doesn't begin with those special letters, the algorithm
 moves the non-vowel cluster to the end and adds "ay".